The BNurs programme overview (PDF) details your theory, practice and holiday dates for the academic year.

 The Division runs a pre-arrival coffee morning event for students who live at home or commute to campus.

-To help us with organising the event, we ask that you register for this event on the pre-arrival event registration page.
+To help us with organising the event, we will be asking you to register for this event and the link will be in your welcome letter, which you will receive later this month.

 You may also wish to visit the Students Union's resources for students who live at home: Living at home students